schlatterbeck/mininec-3-doc/README.rst

 - In the explanation to equation (35) (p.
 16 in the original) the variables theta with indeces x, y, and z were using an uppercase 'O' instead of the greek theta.
+- I've exchanged figures 38 and 39: They were clearly mixed up in the original report, one being the E-field, one being the H-field of a quarterwave monopole, the figure captions didn't match the actual graphics.
 - I've not spent the effort of transcribing the program listings.